maoschanz/emoji-selector-for-gnome/README.md

 Color emojis depends on the system you're using (GNOME > 3.26 is recommended).

+## About memory

+Loading hundreds of small pictures and thousands of keywords into the memory is a lot.
+Despite a few attempts to optimize their loading, I'm not an expert at all concerning memory management, and the extension may be responsible for between 10MB and 60MB of memory usage, which is a lot.
+Don't blame the actual GS devs for it.

 ## Contributors & translations

 - [Ryan Gonzalez](https://github.com/kirbyfan64) (port to ES6 classes)